I. Purpose

 - Academic Withdrawal

-- Once the student is referred to the SST, the plan developed should be re-evaluated every 6-8 weeks.
+- Once the student is referred to SST, the plan developed should be re-evaluated every 6-8 weeks.

 - If, after the 6-8 week period, the student does not make academic progress, the SST should determine if referral to the Section 504 team or Special Education team is necessary.

-- Once a recommendation for withdrawal is approved by the Chief of School Support and Leadership, the Principal will notify the parent/guardian in writing via email and certified mail of the decision to return the student to their regular attendance area school at the end of the grading quarter of the present school year.
+- Once a recommendation for withdrawal is approved by the Chief of School Support and Leadership, the Principal will notify the parent/guardian in writing via email and certified mail of the decision to return the student to his/her regular attendance area school at the end of the grading quarter of the present school year.

 - Voluntary Withdrawal